plone/training/mastering_plone/views_3.rst

 Why use the catalog at all?
 It checks for permissions, and only returns the talks that the current user may see.
 They might be private or hidden to you since they are part of a top secret conference for core developers (there is no such thing!).

-Most objects in Plone act like dictionaries, so you can do :py:meth:`context.values()` to get all its contents.
+Most objects in Plone act like dictionaries, so you can do :meth:`context.values()` to get all its contents.

 For historical reasons some attributes of brains and objects are written differently.